- Reference Number: HEY-602/2021

 How is it treated?

 A splint is usually fitted for you to wear which will keep the tip of your finger fully straight.
-It must be worn day and night for an 8 week period.
-This allows the ends of the torn tendon to stay together and heal.
+It must be worn day and night for up to 8 weeks.
+This allows the ends of the tendon/ bone to stay together and heal.

 Your splint should only restrict movement at the top joint and not at the middle joint of the finger.
-It is important you continue to move the middle joint as in the diagram below.
+It is important you continue to move the middle joint but do not remove the splint.
 Perform this exercise 10 times, 3 to 4 times per day.

-It is important that when the splint is removed for washing you ensure the finger remains straight at all times.
+It is important that the splint is removed for washing but you must ensure the finger remains straight at all times.
 To do this lay your hand palm down on a flat surface and slip the splint off.
-Wash the finger whilst the hand remains flat and then slide the splint back on.
+Wash and dry the finger thoroughly whilst the hand remains on the flat surface and then slide the splint back on.

-If you find, as the swelling settles, your splint becomes too large for your finger contact your physiotherapist on the number at the end of this leaflet to discuss.
+If you find, as the swelling settles, your splint becomes too large for your finger contact your Therapist to discuss.

 If you do not comply with the use of the splint and the length of time it should be worn then it is likely that the ability to straighten the end of your finger will not return.

-To manage your pain it is advised that you regularly take painkillers which can be bought cheaply over the counter.
-If you have allergies or conditions which prevent the use of painkilling or anti-inflammatory medication, please seek advice from a pharmacist or your General Practitioner.
+To manage your pain it is advised that you regularly take simple pain relief medication which can be bought over the counter.
+If you have allergies or conditions which prevent the use of pain relieving or anti-inflammatory medication, please seek advice from a pharmacist or your doctor.